pmoraless/hamusic/README.md

 <p>
     <em>A depiction of a knight moving on a chess board where each space is touched once.</em>
 </p>

+Our main goal is to find the optimal order of a song playlist such that the songs flow well together.

 ## Acknowledgments
 Special thanks is awarded to Professor Sarah Spence Adams and the Fall 2022 CA's, who helped in finding resources for the project.